sk1project/wixpy/docs/writing-json.md

 ## "Version" field
 Application version in format "1.1","1.1.1", "1.1.1.111".
-Cannot contains any letters, i.e. version like "1.1alpha" or "2.3b4" are not valid.
+Cannot contains any letters, i.e. versions like "1.1alpha" or "2.3b4" are not valid.
 String value.

 ## "Manufacturer" field
 Your company/project name.
 String value.